AJWest22/MS1-resub/README.md

 </details>

 **Performance Squad Text Bug**

 There were some difficulties centering the Performance Squad text on desktop, I tried centering it with, align-items, align-content, and text-align, but it will not move completely to the center.
 Margin and padding were also used, but the text was refusing the center.
 I have attached a screen grab of that section when viewed with the Chrome extension "Unicorn", and the text itself is out of its container, which is unusual as there is nothing in the HTML to suggest otherwise.
 There was an issue when using Flexbox to align the squads below the Performance Squad text jumped up and to the right (under the image with the is of #swimmer) which I think orginally caused this issue.
 Currently align-items: center is used to center everything, and although this works on mobile and tablet, it doesn't work on laptop and desktop.

 <details><summary>Screenshot of Performance Squads text can be seen out of its section:</summary>
   <img src="images/squad-text-bug.png">
 </details>

+**Uncentered about text on mobile**

+The about text on mobile isn't centered, this is unusual as it is set to text-align: cnter, and centers on tablet and desktop.
+Margin and padding were used to try and correct this, but the text still couldn't be centered.

+**Footer Text**

-Instagram not centered in div in footer, not sure why this is, its something to do with the padding mentioned in the #footer h2 in the css on desktop, but it is set to "text-align: center" in both, so should be centered but isn't.
+Instagram is not centered in its div in the footer, not sure why this is, it might be something to do with the padding in the #footer h2 in the css on desktop, but it is set to "text-align: center" in both, so should be centered.
+I have tried removing the padding, but this didn't work on centering it either.

-Text not centered on mobile, not sure why this is.

 ## Code Features

 ### Logo